 There are seven dials which the user can adjust using the stylus provided with the machine.
 Each dial drives a hidden number wheel to its top right, of which only a single digit is visible through a hole.
 The numbers 1 to 9 are printed around the outside of each dial.
 To add a number, enter the digits one at a time simply by putting the stylus in the hole next to the digit you want to add and turning the wheel clockwise until the stylus hits the tab at the bottom right between the 0 and 9.
 At the point where a dial's number wheel turns from 9 to 0, the dial also drives the next number wheel for one step so that a carry is performed.

 The last two digits represent cents and are subtly separated from the other digits with a decimal point.
 The other five digits represent dollar amounts, and there is a similarly subtle comma separating the thousands digits.
-The dials are distinguished by their colours, where the middle three dials are copper coloured and the rest are silver coloured.
+The dials are distinguished by their colours, where the middle three dials are silver coloured and the rest are copper coloured.

 This version has no clearing mechanism.
 Each dial has two red lines marking one of the holes.
 A digit can be reset to zero by putting the stylus in the marked hole, and turning anti-clockwise until the stop.
 This action will not cause a carry, so the digits can be reset in any order.
 This also means that subtraction has to be done using clockwise turns by adding complementary numbers.

-The second of my Lightning Adders came with a small instruction booklet, though it seems hardly necessary given that the basic instructions are written on the front of the machine.
+The redesigned Lightning Adder came with a small instruction booklet, though it seems hardly necessary given that subtraction is now so easy and the basic instructions are written on the front of the machine.

 HOW TO GET THE MOST FROM YOUR NEW LIGHTNING ADDING MACHINE